JunghoSon/react-ajax-tutorial/README.md

 ### `npm run build` silently fails

 It is reported that `npm run build` can fail on machines with no swap space, which is common in cloud environments.
-If [the symptoms are matching](https://github.com/facebookincubator/create-react-app/issues/1133#issuecomment-264612171), consider adding some swap space to the machine you‚Äôre building on, or build the project locally.
+If [the symptoms are matching](https://github.com/facebookincubator/create-react-app/issues/1133#issuecomment-264612171), consider adding some swap space to the machine you??ôre building on, or build the project locally.

 ## Something Missing?

-If you have ideas for more ‚ÄúHow To‚Äù recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)
+If you have ideas for more ??úHow To??? recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)
 =======
 # react-ajax-tutorial
->>>>>>> de67a6f20128b2d9ea53b3c17a478ed309f9f6ce